zitadel/zitadel/docs/docs/guides/integrate/identity-providers/introduction.md

 ### Create an external IdP as default

 - **Unified authentication strategy**: When you aim to provide a consistent authentication experience across all organizations within your ZITADEL instance.
-Configuring an IdP at the instance level applies the same authentication mechanism universally, simplifying management and user experience.
+Configuring an IdP in the default settings applies the same authentication mechanism universally, simplifying management and user experience.

 - **Centralized management**: Setting up an IdP at the instance level is ideal for scenarios where a single administrative body oversees user authentication across all organizations.
 This approach centralizes the management of external IdPs, making it easier to maintain and update authentication policies.